evonck/UrlShortener/README.md

 UrlShortener
 ============

-Example application with Dropwizard and Redis.
+Example of an application with Dropwizard and Redis.
-The application create Short URL.
+The application is used to create Short URL using preferences.

 Needs:
 - Have installed Redis on your machine.